 Turkey (Young Sportsman) - Same as statewide season.

 Waterfowl - Hunting from temporary blinds only.
 No blinds, blind materials, boats, or decoys may be left overnight.

 Site Description: The area contains 1,872 acres of early successional forests planted by TWRA.
 TWRA obtained a couple thousand more acres on the east side of the Great River Rd accessed via Parker Rd and Owl Hoot Road.

 Eastern edge of the western unit of the WMA on Hwy 79, west of the Great River Rd.
-There are hundreds of acres of young forest and open field in this area.
+There are hundreds of acres of young forest and open fields in this area.

 Wildlife to Watch: This area is filled with birds, particularly during the spring migration period.

-Due to the presence of grassland habitats on the sandy soils of some of the area, grassland species such as the Grasshopper Sparrow may be encountered.
+Due to the presence of grassland habitats on the sandy soils of some of the areas grassland species such as the Grasshopper Sparrow may be encountered.